Table of Content

 We all hear banks and credit card issuers constantly reminding us to be careful when using debit cards and credit cards.
 However, the people who perpetrate such frauds are learning equally fast and they find innovative ways to defraud you.
 Quite often you realize that the debit for a transaction was not authorized by you at all, nor did you swipe the card.
 What do you do in such cases?

 The other scenario is when the transaction has happened due to your own negligence.
-You may have not realized about a skimmer in the ATM or you may have responded to phishing mails.
-In such cases, your liability is zero if you intimate the bank within 3 days of the transaction.
+You may not have realized about a skimmer in the ATM, or you may have responded to phishing emails.
+In such cases, your liability is zero if you inform the bank within 3 days of the transaction.
 This is something you must strictly adhere to.

 In case you report the unauthorized transaction between 4-7 days from the actual transaction, your liability will be what the bank decides or the value of the transaction, whichever is lower.
 Anything above 7 days, the liability is decided by the bank.

-Card issuers like HDFC Bank and SBI even call up the customer before authorizing large international transactions on the internet.
-AMEX gives you a facility wherein you can seek approval for each transaction and nothing else will be permitted.
+Card issuers even call up the customer before authorizing large international transactions on the internet.
 These are additional safety checks you can use.

-In the case of credit cards, Visa and MasterCard allow you to cancel the transaction after which it is taken to the disputes tribunal.
+In the case of credit cards, Visa and MasterCard allow you to cancel the transaction after it is taken to the dispute tribunal.
 Such transactions are reversed immediately.
-But the problem in a debit card is that the transaction is debited to your bank account.
+But the problem with a debit card is that the transaction is debited to your bank account.

-In India debit cards have become popular due to the natural aversion to credit.
-How do you handle a debit card fraud?
+In India, debit cards have become popular due to the natural aversion to credit.
+How do you handle debit card fraud?
 Like in the previous case, the first thing to do is to inform the bank.
-If you have an online app on your smart phone, you can first block the card or change your PIN before complaining to the bank.
+If you have an online app on your smartphone, you can first block the card or change your PIN before complaining to the bank.

 IIFL Customer Care Number